 K. Are there any special arrangements for the supply of, and payments for, electricity to the residences/ businesses of directors and employees of the company? k) There is no special arrangement for the supply of electricity to residences or businesses of employees or Directors.
 Permanent staff at GPL enjoys a staff rate which is 10% less than the applicable residential tariff.
 Note that staff rate is only allowed for residences.
 Most staff has deductions made from their salary towards their electricity account.
 No payment is being made by the Company towards the electricity account of any employee, Manager or Director.
-Answer sheet, see pages 37-39 in the Exhibit 1. k) nil k) nil L. What are the proposals, if any, for the privatization of this entity and for private sector involvement in the provision of electricity in the future? l) The government has developed a strategy paper which speaks to this issue.
+Answer sheet, see pages 37-39 in the Exhibit 1. k) nil k) nil L. What are the proposals, if any, for the privatization of this entity and for private sector involvement in the provision of electricity in the future?
+I) The government has developed a strategy paper which speaks to this issue.
 In essence the Government will continue to promote and encourage private participation in GPL by the private sector through power supply arrangements and outsourcing of transmission, distribution and commercial services.
-The government has no defined plans to privatize the Guyana Power and Light, Inc. through equity investment in the medium term but reserves the option to review its position in the future by which time the utility's system performance l) Some ESC members expressed the view that the proposed Amalia Hydro Power Project continues to face a number of problems and that it is not easy to get information about the project. pgs 74-82 of verbatim record given assurances that the arrangement for the private would have improved as a result of capital investments.
+The government has no defined plans to privatize the Guyana Power and Light, Inc. through equity investment in the medium term but reserves the option to review its position in the future by which time the utility's system performance members expressed the view that the proposed Amalia Hydro Power Project continues to face a number of problems and that it is not easy to get information about the project.
+I) The chairman GPL, has given assurances that the arrangement for the private sector to provide hydro electricity is moving apace and it will come at a price that is good in the long run. pg 77 .of verbatim record He also said that letters have been exchanged and despite increased cost and price issues the parties are looking at a compromise position would have improved as a result of capital investments.
 At this point the GPL would have achieved the level of performance required to attract investors.
 Answer sheet, also see pages18-22 in the GoG Strategy for Sustaining GPL pg 79 of verbatim record M. What is the system used by GPL for responding to complaints by its customers about over billing, disconnections, re-connections etc? m) (i) Consumers may visit any of GPL's commercial offices and speak with the Customer Services Clerk about their complaint.
 These complaints / queries generally relate to billing, payments, service connections and re-connection; (ii) Consumers may make queries to GPL by telephone, letters or by E-mail.
-Complaints will be recorded and addressed by the Customer Service Section and a reply will be sent to the customers through the same channel; (iii) Walk in consumers who are dissatisfied with the responses provided by the Customer Service Clerks may seek the assistance of the Supervisors or Commercial Officers. m)The ESC expressed concems on GPL's position as it relates to the entity's dealings with complaints from consumers. pg 81-84 of verbatim record present customer information system was not designed for all the related issues the company is
+Complaints will be recorded and addressed by the Customer Service Section and a reply will be sent to the customers through the same channel; (iii) Walk in consumers who are dissatisfied with the responses provided by the Customer Service Clerks may seek the assistance of the Supervisors or Commercial Officers. m)The ESC expressed concerns on GPL's position as it relates to the entity's dealings with complaints from consumers. pg 81-84 of verbatim record m) The acting CEO of GPL posited that the present customer information system was not designed for all the related issues the company is confronted with. pg 83 verbatim record In 2009 a new Consumer Information System - Installation & Testing- should be completed. pg 33 D & E Programme